5 Ways to Avoid Burnout

 Self-care starts with you!

 Reducing your levels of stress, overwhelm and ultimately burnout, starts with putting activities in place to support you mentally, emotionally and physically.
-A good system of self-care that seamlessly fits into your lifestyle will allow you to reduce, and more importantly, manage feelings of overwhelm that can lead to burnout.
+A good system of self-care that seamlessly fits into your lifestyle will allow you to reduce, and more importantly, manage feelings overwhelmed that can lead to burnout.

 I created my book, Self-care for Busy Women, for women just like you.
 In it, as well as the WHAT, WHEN, HOW and WHY of self-care, you will find worksheets, examples, a checklist, quotes, trackers, tips and strategies to help you put yourself and your needs on your to-do list.
 This workbook has been designed so that you can pick it up at any time and focus on the area of self-care that you feel you need to work on.
 It will help you put activities in place and create a self-care routine that suits you and your lifestyle.